 Udemy See Certificate

-This website was built following the final tutorial from the Web Developer Bootcamp course on Udemy and is my first offically deployed application.
-Utilizing a combination of Express, EJS, Node.js, and Bootstrap for the framework, this site has been deployed on Heroku with a domain name provided by them.
+Utilizing a combination of Express, EJS, Node.js, and Bootstrap for the framework, this site has been deployed on Vercel with a domain name provided by them.
 The application utilizes Passport for user authentication and custom built middleware for user authorization with sessions for tracking necessary user information across the site.
 A simple 404 page is utilized to inform the users that they have reached a page that does not exist.
 All images are stored in Cloudinary for quick retrieval of images cropped and scaled as needed using Virtual Schemas.
-A NoSQL database was choosen for this project through MongoDB, which is utilized to store all information related to the authenticated user and campgrounds on the website.
+A NoSQL database was chosen for this project through MongoDB, which is utilized to store all information related to the authenticated user and campgrounds on the website.
 Mongoose handles the object modeling of our database and the retrieval of data, as needed.
 Joi and Sanitizie-HTML helps ensure that the data being entered into the database is clean and meets the necessary requirements.